Data Analytics Overview:

 BIAS mode

-pjsProfileBars changes internals slightly depending on if you are looking for scalp or trend trades.
+pjsProfileBars changes internals slightly depending on whether you are looking for scalp or trend trades.

 Min price change